Alexeyzhu/face-detection/README.md

 ## About
 #### Dataset
-The dataset that used to train system contains three people:
+The dataset that is used to train system contains three people:
 * **Arnold Schwarzenegger**
 * **George W. Bush**
 * **Unknown**, which is used to represent faces of